 Mark Mueller headshot

-Mark Mueller, District 3
+Mark Mueller, President

-Mark Mueller has been farming for 25 years near Waverly in Bremer County producing no-till corn, soybeans, alfalfa, specialty beans, forage rye and corn for silage.
+Mark Mueller has been farming for 30 years near Waverly in Bremer County producing no-till corn, soybeans, alfalfa, specialty beans, forage rye and corn for silage.

-He is a fourth-generation farmer and serves as the Iowa Corn Growers Association (ICGA) Director representing District 3 and is the Chair of the Exports & The Grain Trade Committee as well as the Chair of the PAC Committee.
-He also is the past chair of the U.S. Grains Council’s Western Hemisphere Committee, overseeing issues affecting the sales and movement of corn, sorghum and barley in North, Central and South America and the Caribbean.
+He is a fourth-generation farmer and serves as the Iowa Corn Growers Association President and on the Research & Business Development Committee.
+He also is the past chair of the U.S. Grains and Bioproducts Council’s (USGBC)Western Hemisphere Committee, overseeing issues affecting the sales and movement of corn, sorghum and barley in North, Central and South America and the Caribbean.
+He also served as a Director At-Large of the USGBC.
 In 2014, Mark was one of the first 20 participants in the Soil Health Partnership, a 10-year National Corn Growers Association study to calculate the economic benefits of cover crops.

 Mark earned Bachelor of Science degrees in Ag-Business and Agronomy from Iowa State University.
 He is a graduate of the leadership development programs of both Iowa Corn (I-LEAD class II) and the Iowa Association of Business and Industry (Leadership Iowa ‘98).
 Before farming, Mark worked in research, production and sales in the seed industry.